ilyasOne/LearnScrum/ScrumGuideSummarized.md

 Scrum involves a Scrum Master creating an environment where:

-- the **Product Owner** prioritizes tasks in a Product Backlog
+- The **Product Owner** orders (and prioritizes) the work for a complex problem into a Product Backlog.
-- the **Scrum Team** completes selected tasks in a Sprint (=**a time-boxed period** usually 2-4 weeks)
+- The **Scrum Team** turns a selection of the work into an **Increment** of value during a Sprint (=**a time-boxed period** usually 2-4 weeks)
-- Both the **team and stakeholders** review and adjust for the next Sprint
+- Both the **Scrum Team** and its **stakeholders** inspect (reviews) the results and adjust for the next Sprint.
 - And **repeating** this cycle continuously.

-Scrum is **simple** and should be tried as is to see if it helps achieve goals and create value.\
+Scrum is **simple** and should be tried as is to see if its philosophy, theory, and structure helps achieve goals and create value.\
-The Scrum framework is **purposefully incomplete**, defining only the necessary parts to implement Scrum theory.\
+The [Scrum framework](docfiles/Scrum-Framework-with-sdo-logo-9.29.23.pdf) is **purposefully incomplete**, defining only the necessary parts to implement Scrum theory.\
 It is built upon the **collective intelligence** of its users.\
-The rules guide **relationships and interactions** rather than providing detailed instructions.
+The rules of Scrum guide **relationships and interactions** rather than providing detailed instructions.

 - Various **processes, techniques, and methods** can be used within the Scrum framework.
-- Scrum **integrates** with existing practices or makes them unnecessary.
+- Scrum **wraps** with existing practices or makes them unnecessary.
-- It **highlights the effectiveness** of current management, environment, and work techniques.
+- Scrum **makes visible** the relative efficacy of current management, environment, and work techniques, so that improvements can be made.
 - This **visibility** allows for continuous improvements.

+---

 ## Scrum Theory